a-darwish/cuteOS-references/README.md

 #### Specs/

-Specs of the 'hardware/software' interface used by our kernel;
+Specs of the 'hardware<->software' interface used by our kernel;
 examples include timers, interrupt controllers, and BIOS tables.

 #### papers/